-In connection with the Special Meeting held on April 20, 2023, holders o£5,845,428 shares of the Company's Class A common stock exercised their right to redeem their.
+In connection with the Special Meeting held on April 20, 2023, holders of 25,845,428 shares of the Company's Class A common stock exercised their right to redeem their.

-As of June 30, 2023 and December 31, 2022, there were5,504,572 and 31,350,000 shares of Class A common stock outstanding, of which 4,154,572 and 30,000,000 shares were subject to possible redemption and are classified outside of permanent equity in the accompanying condensed balance sheets, respectively.
+As of September 30, 2023 and December 31, 2022, there were 5,504,572 and 31,350,000 shares of Class A common stock outstanding, of which 4,154,572 and 30,000,000 shares were subject to possible redemption and are classified outside of permanent equity in the accompanying condensed balance sheets, respectively.

-The Company recognizes changes in redemption value of the Class A common stock subject to possible redemption immediately as changes occur and adjusts the carrying value of the Class A common stock subject to possible redemption value as if liquidation were to occur at the end of the reporting period.
+The Company recognizes changes in redemption value of the Class A common stock subject to possible redemption immediately as changes occur and adjusts the carrying value of the Class A common stock subject to possible redemption to equal the redemption value as if liquidation were to occur at the end of the reporting period.